Is Beachbody’s Shakeology worth the money? A Non-biased Dietitian’s Review

 Shakeology contains stevia, evaporated cane juice (this is just sugar), pomegranate juice concentrate, goji berry juice concentrate, bilberry fruit juice concentrate and prebiotics as sweeteners.

-While the fruit concentrates may sound like part of the “superfood” ingredients, they actually have to be classified as added sugar on food labels.
+While fruit concentrates may sound like part of the “superfood” ingredients, they must be classified as added sugar on food labels.
 And likely have little, if any, nutritional benefit beyond as a sweetener.

 Shakeology nutrition facts review

 Nutrition Facts for the Chocolate shake are listed here.

 When mixed just with water (blech), one serving contains:

 160 calories 17 carbs 6g fibre 7g sugar 17g protein The fibre amount is decent.
 Although not all of it is whole grain fibre, but prebiotic fibre (inulin or chicory root).
 Adding prebiotics bumps the fibre levels but doesn’t have the benefits that come with whole-grain fibre, like lowering cholesterol and improving poops.

 The sugar level isn’t crazy high.
 Some is needed to be added to cover the more bitter herbs and flavours.
 On top of the Stevia.
 So that you have a better idea, 8 grams of sugar is 2 cubes of sugar, so 7 grams of sugar is close to that.